Curriculum Information for Maths

 Our assessment plan offers plenty of opportunity for retrieval practice and assessment of long-term learning.
 It is designed to assess student’s capabilities in newly acquired knowledge whilst promoting their retention and recall of knowledge over time.

 Progress and attainment data is collected three times a year from the exams sat in Autumn, Spring and Summer, these assessments take into consideration all learning to date, interleaving the learning that has taken place.
 Interim assessments and quizzes take many forms, are varied in style to meet a variety of disciplines and are appropriate to the topic being taught.
-Learners take part in regular knowledge drills.
-These tasks assess knowledge learnt over time and consolidate required knowledge for the current topic.
-At Key Stage 3 we use progress trackers which are regularly updated using data from lesson performance and assessments, these are modified for access so that students can track their development and be aware of their strengths and weaknesses in their progress.
-At GCSE, students are told their target and are then informed of steps needed to achieve these which may involve a timely intervention schedule.

 A calendar for further enrichment in Maths is available through opportunities of further study.
 It is our vision that all year groups will have access to meaningful enrichment in the subject outside of their normal classroom lessons through experiences cross-curricula activities.
 Students are regularly encouraged to think critically in competitions and puzzles shared within the Academy.
 We have entered the national UKMT challenges at KS3 and have historically had success in this national challenge.
 Homework is designed to support the understanding of key concepts and is issued to all students within their school class charts.
 Sparx homework links in with the learning of key vocabulary and terminology and practices core skills and the application of knowledge.